michael-steinert/PromptEngineeringEssentials/README.md

 ##### Tips for Few-Shot Prompting

 - The Labels in a Few-shot Prompt do not need to be correct to improve Model Performance.
 Applying random Labels often outperforms using no Labels at all.
 However, the Label Space and Distribution of the Input Text specified by the Demonstrations are important.
-- If the Practitioners have access to a large Set of Examples, they should use Techniques to obey the Token Limits of the Model and dynamically populate Prompt Templates.
+- **Dynamic Adaptation**: If the Practitioners have Access to a large Set of Examples, they should use Techniques to obey the Token Limits of the Model and dynamically populate Prompt Templates.
+RLHF can enhance this by fine-tuning the Model’s Understanding of these Prompts based on human-provided Feedback.

 #### Chain-of-Thought Prompting